Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 Good, sir.

-Um well, that's great to hear.
+Well, that's great to hear.

 What else is going on?

-That's what they taught you.
+That's what they taught you?

-In my school.
+Yeah, in my school.

-And you were mad.
+And you were mad?

-I was mad at Christopher Columbus.
+I was not at Christopher Columbus.

-See that's how it works, folks.
+See, that's how it works, folks.

 You came home mad because you thought Christopher Columbus was this evil guy who came and killed people.